romainpi/storyblok-to-zod/README.md

 | --space   | -s    | (Required) The ID of your Storyblok space | -       |
 | --verbose | -v    | Verbose mode                              | false   |
 | --help    | -h    | Show command help                         | false   |

-## Why does this exist?

-- I required a tool like this for [Astro's Content Collections][astro-collections] and didn't find any simple guide or let alone a tool to help me solve this problem.

 ## Notes